Jimbo994/ProgrammeerProject/PROCESS.md

 But only sometimes because usually it is overwritten on the rewrite.
 But in slow writing timestamps of id's changed so sometimes stuff was written double.
 I found mistakes in the code and solved this.
 Tommorow I will work on deleting tasks groups and users as well as some other bugs.

+#Day16
+Made it possible to delete and edit tasks.
+Delete rooms, and delete groups.
+But the deleting of groups still does not work properly. (again a asynchronous problem) Also made custom dialogs to pop up on deleting to warn the user.
+Made some adjustments to database structure to make editing and deleting easier.

+#Day17
+The MyAccountActivity now works and will show the user details, these can also be edited.
+Also implemented a password reset.
+Made a new ListView for design purposes but this still needs to be enhanced.
+Worked on bug for my adapters.
+Data from firebase sometimes doesnt load, only loads on refresh of activity. made some progress but still not completely working. still needs to be done: deleting of groups (perhaps deleting of user as well)